syntevo/syntevo.github.io/SmartGit/HowTos/Debugging.md

 # Enabling debug logging for certain keys

-To enable debug logging for a certain key `foo.bar`, first decide the log-level – whether it should be fine (`DEBUG`) or as fine as possible `TRACE`.
+To enable debug logging for a certain key `log4j.foo.bar`, first decide the log-level – whether it should be fine (`DEBUG`) or as fine as possible `TRACE`.
 Usually SmartGit support will tell you.
 After that add the corresponding line to `smartgit.properties` (in the Settings